-You’re able to create multiple user accounts, each having their own set of permissions, so that each user only has access to what he or she should have access to.
+You’re able to create multiple user accounts, each having their own set of permissions so that each user only has access to what he or she should have access to.
 Common scenarios for this are restricting the majority of staff from seeing contribution information or preventing certain users from adding or deleting people.
 All user accounts also have a password that’s needed to log in.
 If you’re interested in more details on how these permissions work, check out our video on users and roles.

 Automatic Log Out

 Administrators can also determine if a user should be automatically logged out after a certain amount of inactivity.
-Different users can have different settings so that if desired, users with access to more sensitive data can be logged out sooner than those with less privileges.
+Different users can have different settings so that if desired, users with access to more sensitive data can be logged out sooner than those with fewer privileges.
 If you’re interested in more details on how these permissions work, check out our video on users and roles.